-R&D tax relief is the government’s way of rewarding businesses that are developing new,
+R&D tax relief is the government’s way of rewarding businesses that are investing in innovation by developing new,

 or improving existing products, processes, services, devices and materials or advancing the state of knowledge in their sector.